-Phillips’s decision in his recent book to keep some of his characters anonymous is also part of the indeterminacy of his writing; and quite unsurprisingly the riddle of the eponymous lost child is never solved.
+Phillips’s decision in his recent book to keep one of his central characters anonymous is also part of the indeterminacy of his writing; and quite unsurprisingly the riddle of the eponymous lost child is never solved.
 There are several abandoned boys here: the Heathcliff figure, the wild boy from the moors in Emily’s feverish dreams, her dead brother Branwell Brontë, Monica’s children, both the disappeared son Tommy and Ben who is to all intents and purposed orphaned from a very early age.
 Moreover, if we widen the focus to include Cambridge, the notion of lost children extends to daughters: not only Julius’s “child from his first marriage” (33) but also Monica and the Emily of both novels.
 The latter three women are lost to their fathers by virtue of their inferior gender and willful determination to escape the rigid limitations imposed on “these children of a larger growth” (Cambridge 4), who end up vulnerable, defeated and lost to themselves (The Lost Child 52).
 Both the Emily of Cambridge and that of The Lost Child share with Monica a dysfunctional relationship with their fathers, sinister though outwardly apparently benevolent patriarchs.
 In the former novel, Emily and Cambridge are both lost to parents, and have themselves lost children.
 It is ironic that in The Lost Child the interactions of an extended and mutually supportive family of immigrant Pakistani parents and children that Monica avoids in the Leeds park (65-66), contrasts so tellingly with the novel’s failed English nuclear families: parents and children are estranged, siblings disappear and single mothers buckle under the task of childrearing.
 Such family crises are hardly alleviated by either fostering or siblings’ solidarity, and tend to repeat themselves.
 The Emily Brontë character grieves over “Papa, who has shown no desire to present himself at the bedside of his ailing daughter.
 Half the family gone, but still, he refuses to bestir himself and offer his fading Emily the comfort of his company” (106).
 And three hundred years later, Ben and Tommy’s father is “increasingly removed from his two children” (44).